 Osteoporosis is an underlying process which helps to create many of these above listed degenerative disorders in the senior community.
 The existence of low bone density in an elder makes for an increased chance of suffering stenosis in the future.

-Elderly Spinal Stenosis Treatment
+Spinal Stenosis Treatment in Seniors

 Treatment for the elderly is always a topic of much debate, since overall constitutional concerns may make some types of therapy far more risky.
 Spinal stenosis surgery is often used on healthy seniors and is typically successful when the diagnosis is indeed correct.
 However, other unfortunate seniors are contraindicated from participation in surgical therapies, due to health concerns, such as obesity, diabetes, heart problems, cancer, dementia or just overall frailty.